In this episode of “What Were They Thinking?” Melissa shares the latest cheeky ad from Hostelworld, featuring ’90s diva Mariah Carey.

 In this episode of “What Were They Thinking?”
-Melissa shares the latest cheeky ad from Hostelworld, featuring ’90s diva Mariah Carey.

-In this episode of “What Were They Thinking?”
-Melissa digs into a sexy marketing campaign from Vice Cream for National Ice Cream Day.
+Melissa explores a new campaign with a whimsical anime-like feel from Travel Oregon.